wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-topologies.md

 In this scenario, identity objects are joined using the mail attribute.
 As a consequence of this, a user with a mailbox in one forest is joined with the contacts in the other forests.

-### Multiple Forests – Account-Resource Forest
+### Multiple Forests - Account-Resource Forest
-“User identities exist across multiple directories.
-Match using: ObjectSID and msExchMasterAccountSID attributes”
+"User identities exist across multiple directories.
+Match using: ObjectSID and msExchMasterAccountSID attributes"

 ![MultiForestUsersObjectSID](./media/active-directory-aadconnect-topologies/MultiForestUsersObjectSID.png)